pclalv/crystal-key-item-randomizer/README.md

 ### binary patching

+- [ ] ensure that the Cianwood Pharmacy item is obtainable even if you've healed amphy.
 - [ ] verify that the Underground Warehouse itemball patch works for arbitrary key items.
 - [ ] patch kanto gyms so that they can activate Team Rocket's